 Miss McIntyre won first prize in the Alan M. and Joan Taub Ades Competition which gave her the opportunity to travel to Buenos Aires to sing a series of concerts at various venues including El Salon Dorado at the Teatro Colón.
 She was also a winner of the Eisenberg-Fried Concerto Competition at Manhattan School of Music, a Giulio Gari Foundation 2017 award winner, a Richard F. Gold grant recipient from the Shoshana Foundation, and a 2017 Metropolitan Opera National Council regional finalist.

 She did her academic work at the University of California Los Angles Psychology (B.A.) and Music (B.A.) where she was also part of an arts at large group that traveled and performed around the greater LA area.
 She received her Masters from Manhattan School of Music where she was heavily involved with school productions and recitals.
-In addition to singing and gallivanting on stage, Jana loves to read Russian novels, spend time with her two younger sisters Jillian and Jacquelyn, enjoy delicious coffee, and run outdoors.
+In addition to singing and gallivanting on stage, Jana loves to read Russian novels, spend time with her two younger sisters Jillian and Jacquelyn, and run outdoors.